 1830Louis I, Grand Duke of Baden, dies in Karlsruhe, Germany, at age 67.
 His death meant the extinction of his line of the Baden family.

-1840Dandy, Beau Brummell, dies penniless and insane from syphilis in Le Bon Sauveur Asylum, Caen, France, at age 61.
+1840Dandy and fashion designer, Beau Brummell, dies penniless and insane from syphilis in Le Bon Sauveur Asylum, Caen, France, at age 61.

 1841The National Bank of Greece is founded in Athens, Greece.

 1842Ether is used as an anesthetic for first time by Dr. Crawford Long in Jefferson, Georgia.